texastribune/data-visuals-guides/kit-setup.md

 The spreadsheet will be converted into a json file called `data.json` and put into your `data` directory inside your graphic.

+The name of the json file is set inside the project.config.js file.
+Each file in the `data` directory has its own object inside the `files` array.
+You can change the name of the json file by changing the `name` attribute.

+This is useful when you want to have multiple json files for your project.

 ### Nunjucks

 Now we're going to get the data from that json file onto the page by recreating the table in [this project](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-census-data-table-2019-04/app/index.html).
 We're using [Nunjucks](https://mozilla.github.io/nunjucks/) as our templating language to make it happen.